thunderbird89/esf/stories/story-knock-knock.md

 Then their threat receivers screamed warnings.

-The lead destroyer—*Vengeful Strike*—tried to maneuver, its attitude thrusters firing hard, trying to present its heaviest shields toward the incoming missiles.
+The lead destroyer - *Vengeful Strike* - tried to maneuver, its attitude thrusters firing hard, trying to present its heaviest shields toward the incoming missiles.
 Its point defense turrets rotated, tracking, firing.
 The first missile died in a burst of plasma.
 The second.
 The third.

 The fourth and fifth punched through.